Kaisariani: Geography

-Kaisariani is located about 3 km southeast of Athens city centre, and 3 km of the Acropolis of Athens.
+Kaisariani is located about 3 km southeast of the Athens city centre, and 3 km east of the Acropolis of Athens.
 The municipality has an area of 7.841 km^{2}.
 Towards the east the municipality extends to the forested Hymettus mountain, where the 11th century Kaisariani Monastery is situated.
 The built-up area of Kaisariani is continuous with that of the center of Athens and the suburb Vyronas to the southwest.
 The main thoroughfare is Ethnikis Antistasis Avenue, which connects Kaisariani with the center of Athens and the A62 Hymettus Ring Road (formerly the A64 until 2024).

 History

+Byzantine times

-The Kaisariani monastery was established on Mount Hymettos during the Byzantine times, in the late 11th or early 12th century.
+The Kaisariani Monastery was established on Mount Hymettus during the Byzantine times, in the late 11th or early 12th century.

+Asia Minor refugees

-The town was founded in 1922 as a refugee camp for refugees driven from Asia Minor, most of whom coming from Smyrna.
+The town was founded in 1922 after the Population exchange between Greece and Turkey, as a refugee camp for refugees driven from Asia Minor, most of whom were coming from Smyrna.

-Formerly part of the municipality of Athens, Kaisariani was created as a municipality in 1933.
-The name was derived from Caesarea, the historical capital city of Cappadocia, Asia Minor (now Kayseri, Turkey).
+Formerly part of the municipality of Athens, Kaisariani was created as a separate municipality in 1933.
+The name was derived from Caesarea, the historical capital city of Cappadocia in Asia Minor (now Kayseri, Turkey).

+WWII and the 200 of Kaisariani

-The Kaisariani rifle range is notable as the site of the execution of 200 communists on 1 May 1944 by the Nazi occupiers as a revenge for the death of German general Franz Krech, who had been killed in a guerrilla ambush near Molaoi a few days before.
+The Kaisariani rifle range is notable as the site of the execution of 200 communist Greek patriots on 1 May 1944 by the Nazi occupiers as a revenge for the death of German general Franz Krech, who had been killed by ELAS in a guerrilla ambush near Molaoi, Laconia a few days before.

-In the early hours of June 17, 1944, 10 men of the United Panhellenic Organization of Youth and guerillas of the National Liberation Front were killed, when trapped by the Nazi forces at the Monastery of Kaisariani, where they had been hiding.
+In the early hours of June 17, 1944, 10 men of the EPON and guerillas of the EAM were killed, when trapped by the Nazi forces at the Monastery of Kaisariani, where they had been hiding.